-I've created this guide to help those of you who are collecting older Intergalactic Series work identify which pieces are from what part of the IG series.
-The underlined statements are the main differences between each part of the series.
-If you have questions/corrections, please contact us and we'll get back as time permits.
+I've created this guide to help those of you who are collecting my older Intergalactic Series (IG) series work to identify which of your pieces are from what IG series.
+The underlined statements are the main differences between each part of the series (PICTURES COMING SOON).
 Thank you all for your love and support along the way! <3 =D

-This is the bulk of my IG work so far and mainly includes a mixture of other artists murrine, as well as some of my own.
+This part of the series makes up a large part of my IG work and can be differentiated because the scenes include a mixture of other artists murrine, as well as the first few of my own.
 The IG1.0 scenes that included murrine usually had a UFO in the scene, made either by Jesse Taj (w/3 alien heads inside, used mostly from 2010-2012) or made by Mr. Gray (no aliens, used mostly from 2012-2013).
 These scenes also included various honeycomb murrine (and imprints) among other traditional (often pipe-making) patterns and designs such as wigwags, often made by myself and other artists.
 I've also used murrine by Nathan Middleton 'blue/white moons' and his 'saturn scene' murrine I believe as well (as external marbles usually), and a few Erik Anders 'fumed grids', as well as 'multi-layered furnace-dipped rod' within the scenes.
-Most of the scenes that included murrine, also included three caramel moons (not yet a murrine at this time - these were actually created by overlapping dots, and this is a distinct feature to know in identifying past work because in IG2.0 the moon(s) are primarily murrine instead).
+Most of the scenes that included murrine, also included three caramel crescent moons.
+Search the hashtag #triplemoongang for pics of pieces that include the caramel moons.

 In early 2010 I also started to make space-themed tubing *without* any murrine to compliment my more complex scenes, and for when I couldn't scale the work down small enough, or when there was shaping which made the murrine-filled scenes un-renderable.
 This also gave me the opportunity to make much more tubing than I could before and dial in my fuming via repetition.
 However, in hindsight I wish I had included more murrine into some of my work during this era to make it more distinguishable...but it's all part of the path I'm on, and each 'I wish I had done this!' is an important stepping stone in the overall advancement of one's artwork.
 Onwards and upwards to IG2.0!!!

 IG2.0 started to drop in the beginning of 2014 (although I was dropping 'EXP' teaser pics on IG and FB slightly beforehand) and these are scenes that include (virtually) all of my own self-made murrine.
 This includes a variety of my own UFO's (2 Aliens Cruisin, Scout, and Ranger) and my own Rocketship w/Blastronaut being the two most widely used murrine in the IG2.0 scenes, but also bigger chips in general, as well as the introduction to my own 'sun' and 'saturn' murrine.
-The 3 moons however were reduced to 1 in this part of the series (there might be a rare exception to the rule out there), and it's now a murrine instead of the overlapping dots as fore-mentioned (although I've been experimenting with different moons and even multiple-moon murrine as the series progresses).
+The three crescent moons were initially reduced to one in this part of the series during the beginning of this release, and I even experimented with a few moon murrine as well, but later reverted back to the overlapping dots to capture the initial aesthetic.

 The 'point' denotes that there is particular scenery below the Intergalactic work.
 IG2.1 is 'ColoRADo' (with it's snowcapped rocky mtns, it's lush green forests, and the CO murrine chip, which is about to debut at the 'Lost in Space' show at Fuzion Gallery in Santa Barbara, Aug 2014).
 Each 'point' thereafter is another series of scenery or themes.
 Due to the nature of the chip-stacking technique that I use to create these particular sub-series, there is less murrine overall due to the larger size tiles required to create the scenes, making each 'point' series (and subsequently the coins/chips/tiles and component sets) a little more limited than it's predecessors.
 Each of the pieces in these series are signed 'N8', the series (ie: 'IG 2.1'), and the year.